-The Department works closely with related units such as the Departments of Art History, Comparative Literature, Philosophy, and Near & Middle Eastern Civilizations, the Centres for Medieval Studies, the Study of Religion, and the Study of Drama, and the Institute for the History and Philosophy of Science and Technology.
+The Department works closely with related units such as the Departments of Anthropology, Art History, Comparative Literature, Philosophy, and Near and Middle Eastern Civilizations, the Centres for Medieval Studies, the Study of Religion, and the Study of Drama, the Archaeology Centre, and the Institute for the History and Philosophy of Science and Technology.
 We encourage interdisciplinary work, especially at the PhD level.

 The Department of Philosophy and the Centre for Medieval Studies cooperate with the Department of Classics in the Collaborative Program in Ancient and Medieval Philosophy (CPAMP), which combines specialist training tin the tools and methods of the history of philosophy with graduate-level study of philosophical topics.
 For students enrolled in the Program through Classics, two of the five research seminars will normally be taken in non-historical fields of philosophy.
 Supervision is provided by faculty from Classics, Philosophy and Medieval Studies, according to the field of research.
 The collaborative program sponsors conferences, workshops, and visiting speakers; the program also offers a regular proseminar (AMP2000Y) which meets weekly during the academic year.
 For further information, consult the program website or email the program director, Professor Rachel Barney.